Lettuce nutritional value includes a rich source of flavonoids and folate.

 Include several of these choline food sources daily in your diet.

-In short the tongue can be trained to appreciate lettuce nutritional value, whether we like the salad or not.
+In short the tongue can be trained to appreciate lettuce nutritional value, whether we like a salad or not.
 I know because I've raised mine to eat and even enjoy foods that once I detested; like broad beans and susus.
 The reason is that many of them are unpalatable unless harvested fresh, straight from the garden.

 Old broad beans are truly yuk.
 Young ones are the solution to Parkinsons's disease; the pods are rich in an important phytonutrient.
 Google it; it is called L-dopa.